digitalronin/icinga-rest/Readme.markdown

 You must have enabled the REST API on your Icinga server (and configured the hosts and services to be monitored, of course)

-Any box that runs this check will need the wget program in /usr/bin/wget

-wget is used instead of a nice ruby http library because the URLs to access the Icinga REST API are not valid http URLs, so all the libraries I tried barf on them. wget is more forgiving.

 MIT License
 ===========